Search

 Use these clinical indicators to help decide if this person (and their family and carers) should be offered a palliative care review and discussion about what matters to them in their life, health and care.

 SPICT™ also offers a short guide to palliative care and future care planning actions.
+Wider aspects of holistic care are also important to address.

 Use the REDMAP framework and resources to guide conversations about care planning.